MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 #### PowerShell Input Parameter: OperationType

-Although the use of input parameters is not supported, the GCSV connector does pass one input parameter into execution of every PowerShell script: `OperationType`.
+Although the use of input parameters isn't supported, the GCSV connector does pass one input parameter into execution of every PowerShell script: `OperationType`.

 * **Full** – this value is provided during Full Import or Full Export operations.
 * **Delta** – this value is provided during Export operations.